niumuzhi2004/risc-v-uvc/docs/tb_architecture.md

 ### Instruction Set Simulator (ISS)

 A SystemVerilog instruction set simulator (ISS) acts as a reference model and generates expected results of instructions execution.
 It receives the instruction from the debug monitor via `uvm_analysis_imp`, simulates the instruction, and sends the resulting register file values and program counter value to the scoreboard via `uvm_analysis_port`.
-To execute the load and branch/jump instructions, it keeps an internal copy of the data and instruction memories.
+To execute the load and branch/jump instructions, it keeps an internal copy of the data memory.

 ### Scoreboard